Sample Poultry Farming Business Plan Template

 If you’re using artificial means to generate heat in your brooding pen, you must make sure your charcoal or stove is “fenced” with something like a wire that will prevent your chicks from being burnt.

-The number of charcoal or stove to be used depends on how many your chicks are (common sense).
+The number of charcoal or stoves to be used depends on how many your chicks are (common sense).

-You will as well need to light up your brooding pen all night if God blessed your area with constant electricity, congrats!
-If not, then you may result in some bright rechargeable lamps or big local lamps.
+If God blesses your area with constant electricity, you must light up your brooding pen all night.
+Congrats!
+If not, you may have some bright rechargeable or big local lamps.

 Stampede is when birds step on each other and get wounded or die.

-While cold temperature is the biggest enemy of your chicks, there are some other big “enemies” you have to pay good attention to.
+While cold temperature is the biggest enemy of your chicks, there are some other big “enemies” you must pay good attention to.

 Quality of the Air

-That your young birds need heat doesn’t mean that your brooding pen must be closed up.
-Fresh air should have its way and there should be cross ventilation.
+Your young birds need heat, but that doesn’t mean your brooding pen must be closed.
+Fresh air should have its way, and there should be cross ventilation.

 Good feed and clean water

-Just as it is for other ages of chickens, your little chickens need to be given good water and feed.
+As it is for other chickens of other ages, your little chickens must be given good water and feed.

 Prevent Stampede!

-As said earlier, a stampede is when chickens run over each other and step on each other.
+As said earlier, a stampede is when chickens run over and step on each other.
 This could lead to injury and death of your birds.

-Second, you may put some sacks together in one and put them at each edge of your pen.
-In this way, when your birds run to the edge of your pen, they won’t be wounded because the sacks will “bounce” them back.
+Second, you may put some sacks together at each pen’s edge.
+This way, when your birds run to the edge of your pen, they won’t be wounded because the sacks will “bounce” them back.

 Poultry Vaccines